ysyushi/prep/README.md

 	``python src/train.py data/matrix.txt data/pair2node.txt data/example.model 15 1.e-4``<br/>
 	``python eval/link_pred.py data/matrix.txt data/pair2node.txt data/example.model data/truth.txt 15 1.e-4``<br/>
 	``./run.sh data/matrix.txt data/pair2node.txt data/example.model data/truth.txt 15 1.e-4``

+### Domain Label for Venues

+In the DBLP experiment of the paper, each venue is associated with one of the fourteen venue domains, where a venue domain corresponds to a computer science research area as defined in the Wikipedia page: List of computer science conferences.

+We hereby release the mapping from venues to their domain labels that we have generated.

+In the folder ``venue_label/``, ``venue_index.txt`` and ``domain_index.txt`` specify the indices of venues and domain labels, respectively; and ``venue_to_domain.txt`` provides the mapping from venue indices to domain indices.

 ### Citing
 If you find *PReP* useful for your research, please consider citing the following paper: